 Yes.
-Your doctor is glad to come to your home should you have trouble getting to the office.
-The cost of a home visit is an additional $150 to cover transportation and additional transit time.
+Your doctor is glad to come to your home should you have trouble getting to the office provided you are subscribed to the ‘House Call Service’ level of membership.

 - Is the doctor really available at any time?

 Ideally, yes.
 Of course, he is human and can’t guarantee 100 percent availability.
 That said, a reasonable expectation for availability would be that he returns your call by the end of business day, be available for urgent calls in the evening, and responds by the next business day for emails/texts.

 - Can the fee count as part of my deductible?